MPratley/cv-boilerplate/README.md

 # CV Boilerplate

+---

+Big thanks to https://github.com/mrzool/cv-boilerplate for this very cool idea and repo

+---

 > I consider LaTeX resumes to be a secret handshake of sorts, something that makes me significantly more likely to be inclined to hire a candidate.
 > &mdash;<cite>[zackelan](https://news.ycombinator.com/item?id=10452606)<cite> on HN